Skip to main content

 • Project Coordinator – runs the project on a day-to-day basis, hosted by the archive service.
 This could be the same individual as the Project Lead.

-• Creative Facilitator/s – runs Creative Workshops and support a final project exhibition and/or publication.
+• Creative Facilitator(s) – runs Creative Workshops and supports a final project exhibition and/or publication.

-• Participants’ Mental Health Support Worker(s) – provide required support for the participants for the duration of the programme.
+• Participants’ Mental Health Support Worker(s) – provides required support for the participants for the duration of the programme.

 • Volunteers – support both the archive service and the participants in the running and delivery of the Change Minds project as appropriate.